Steps#

 slide.box(show="1,4").text("Three") # Show in steps 1 and 4

-Values for show#
+Values for show

-Parameter show takes the following types:
+takes the following types:

-• bool - the box is always shown (True) or hidden (False).
+- the box is always shown (True

-• "<step>" - the box is shown only in the given step
+- the box is shown only in the given step"<step>+"

-• Comma separated list of the expression above.
+- the box is shown in the steps in the given range.- Comma separated list of the expression above.
 Then the box is shown in the union of steps defined by expressions.
-Example: "1, 5, 20-30, 35+".
+Example:

 Silent steps#

-A step may be silenced by syntax X?:
+A step may be silenced by syntax X?

 @deck.slide(debug_steps=True)